iTwin/bis-schemas/docs/schema-cmap-class-style-guide.md

 ![Association classes](.\cmap-example\media\class\relationships-details.png)

 ## **Content**
-The following style guide applies to all definitions: classes, structs, relationships etc. All text in a concept should be **left aligned**.
+The following style guide applies to all definitions: classes, structs, relationships etc. All text in a node should be **left aligned**.
 Class contents in order:
 - `Stereotype` - (optional) see [Stereotypes](#stereotypes) for more details
 - `Class name` - **bold text**, first line if stereotype is not present